 Implementation

-the e-Labsearch for data and perform a flux study.
+Where do cosmic rays come from?
+Introduce the activity by noting that many people think cosmic rays come from the sun.
+Is the sun a major contributor to muons detected by our classroom detectors?
+How would we test that idea?
+Have students get in groups, find out what they think and ask them to develop a hypothesis about their ideas.
+Review how to get the data from the e-Lab and provide the information below about the data they will need.
+They will gain experience using the e-Lab—searching for data and performing a flux study—to see if the passage of the sun through the detector makes any difference in the arrival rate of the muons.

 The students who collected the data set up their detector so that it pointed to the spot on the sky that the sun would pass through at local noon.
 This arrangement allowed the detector to sample the sky before, during and after the sun passed through the “beam.”
 Students study the flux plots to see if there is a difference around the time of local solar noon.

 Here are some important details about the data collection protocol: